archie426/Hypixel.NET/README.md

 ======
 This is my C# implmentation of the Hypixel API

+### NuGet Package
+The NuGet package can be found at https://www.nuget.org/packages/Hypixel.NET/

 ### Examples

 Here are some examples from the Example project